jessecrossen/haskelletters/README.md

 [Threes](http://play.threesgame.com/), [1024](https://1024game.org/),
 [2048](https://play2048.co/), etc. I wrote it as a first attempt at learning Haskell, so it's pretty basic (and also probably not as idiomatic as it might be).
-It's made to look best on a terminal that supports 256 colors and has a dark background.
+It will look best on a terminal with a dark background that supports unicode and 256 colors.

 Each turn, an A or B will be added to an empty space on the board, and you can use the arrow keys to slide all tiles to the left, right, top, or bottom.